GitbookIO/api-guide/plugins/config.md

 A plugin manifest `package.json` can also contain details about the required configuration.
 Starting with GitBook **2.5.0**, the schema will be used to valid configuration during build.

-The configuration schema is defined in `gitbook.config`:
+The configuration schema is defined in the `gitbook` field of the `package.json`:

 ```js
 {